Jaymon/endpoints/README.md

 |GET /foo/bar/che                       | prefix.foo.Bar.GET(che)           |
 |GET /foo/bar/che?baz=foo               | prefix.foo.Bar.GET(che, baz=foo)  |
 |POST /foo/bar/che with body: baz=foo   | prefix.foo.Bar.POST(che, baz=foo) |

-As shown above, we see that **endpoints essentially travels the path from the base module down to the appropriate submodule according to the request given.**

 ### One more example